MattBuckley96/CosmOS/README.md

  # CosmOS

-A small OS that I am creating for fun and to learn more about them
+CosmOS is a small operating system developed by me to learn more about them and to have fun doing so.

+It is primarily written in C with some minimal assembly for the x86 archetecture.

 ## Features
 * VGA text mode printing